AdobeDocs/media-analytics.en/help/implementation/edge/edge-web-sdk.md

 To use the `streamingMedia` component of Web SDK, you must meet the following prerequisites:

-* Before you can send Media Analytics data to Edge, first complete the steps in [Install Media Analytics with Experience Platform Edge](/help/implementation/edge/implementation-edge.md).
+* Before you can send streaming media data to Edge, first complete the steps in [Install the Streaming Media Collection Add-on with Experience Platform Edge](/help/implementation/edge/implementation-edge.md).
 * Make sure you have access to Adobe Experience Platform and/or Adobe Analytics.
 * You must use Web SDK version 2.20.0 or later.
 See the [Web SDK installation overview](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/install/overview) to learn how to install the latest version.
 * Enable the **[[!UICONTROL Media Analytics]](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure)** option for the datastream you are using.